Pictou (federal electoral district)

 Pictou was a federal electoral district in Nova Scotia, Canada, that was represented in the House of Commons of Canada from 1867 to 1968.
-It was created in the British North America Act of 1867.
+It was created in the British North America Act 1867.
 It consisted of the County of Pictou.
 It was abolished in 1966 when it was merged into the riding of Central Nova.
 It returned two members from 1872 to 1903.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: